-

 2) Clean the interior if necessary.
 The appropriate technique depends on what is going on.
 If appropriate we use everything from electrolytic rust removal to hard scrubbing to simple boiling.
 Often the spout needs some special attention with the right kind of brush.

-One of the beauties of more modern tetsubin is the improved metallurgy and casting techniques that have allowed better spouts, but as previously noted, that has come at the expense of water quality and character.
-Quality crafted modern tetsubin are also a rarity, lost among a sea of manufactured kettles that we tend to think of as fakes.
+One of the beauties of more modern tetsubin is the improved metallurgy and casting techniques that have allowed better spouts, but as previously noted this has come at the expense of water quality and character.
+Quality crafted modern tetsubin are also a rarity, lost among a sea of manufactured kettles that we tend to think of as fakes or weakly imitative garbage.

 6) Season the tetsubin with tea.
 The traditional way is to boil sencha (Japanese green tea).
 The tannins in the leaves react with the iron to create ferric tannate on the surface of the iron, forming a natural antioxidant layer, protecting the kettle from rust.